 (B) Has practiced law for at least five years immediately prior to submission of the legal intern Application; and

-(C) Is not, and never has been, publicly sanctioned in Idaho or any other state or territory of the United States or the District of Columbia, unless the Board grants express approval for the attorney to act as a supervising attorney.
+(C) Has never been publicly sanctioned in Idaho or any other state or territory of the United States or the District of Columbia, unless the Board approves the attorney to act as a supervising attorney.

 As stated in Idaho Bar Commission Rule 226(o), a legal intern may apply for a change in supervising attorney, or add a supervising attorney, by filing a new Application.